miccolis/morton-ddb/README.md

 ### Prerequisites

 Test suite assumes you've got Docker available so that it can run "DynamoDB Local".
 It will also attempt to use port 8000 for the same.
+Currently tests also assume that DynamodDB local is also running.
+See notes below...

 #### Notes on avoiding Docker Desktop